Impact of the COVID-19 pandemic on television: United Kingdom

-The BBC announced that it would devote resources to providing educational programmes as a supplement to cancelled classes beginning 20 April, including 14 weeks of "core subject learning".
+The BBC announced that it would devote resources to providing educational programmes as a supplement to cancelled classes beginning April 20, including 14 weeks of "core subject learning".
 This included Bitesize Daily (daily 20-minute programmes on the iPlayer for six age groups), a weekday strand on BBC Four catered towards GCSE and A-levels, and other digital content via BBC Sounds and Red Button.

-On 23 April, the BBC held a charity appeal titled The Big Night In, in collaboration between Children in Need and Comic Relief.
+On April 23, the BBC held a charity appeal titled The Big Night In, in collaboration between Children in Need and Comic Relief.
 Chef Jamie Oliver produced a new programme, Keep Cooking and Carry On, for Channel 4, and Charlie Brooker produced a one-off BBC Two special, Charlie Brooker's Antiviral Wipe, to satirize the impact of the pandemic and the British government response.

-On 12 May, it was reported that the British government would allow scripted television production to resume if safety precautions are instituted.
+On May 12, it was reported that the British government would allow scripted television production to resume if safety precautions are instituted.
 Emmerdale and Coronation Street were among the first scripted series to resume.
 In July 2020, The War of the Worlds became the first British drama series to resume production.
 Several non-scripted programs normally produced in other countries were re-located domestically, including I'm a Celebrity...Get Me Out of Here! — whose twentieth series moved from Australia to Gwrych Castle in Wales, and The Wall – which moved to Wembley Arena after having filmed its first series at an Endemol Shine hub in Poland.
-Sky Studios is pausing production of all domestic dramas that involve international filming through at least spring 2021.
-On 13 December 2021, the BFI announced that a record £4bn recovery was spent on television production in the UK.
+Sky Studios paused production of all domestic dramas that involved international filming through at least spring 2021.
+On December 13, 2021, the BFI announced that a record £4bn recovery was spent on television production in the UK.
 TV production slumped during the impact of the COVID-19 pandemic.
 The £4bn in 2021 was compared to the £2.3bn figures spent in the same period between 2018-19.